 According to the legend, Nananhoa was admiring a beautiful young girl at a nearby pool of water.
 In a jealous rage, Kawahuna attacked the girl and pulled her by the hair.
 Outraged by his wife's behavior, Nananhoa struck Kawahuna who fell down the hill and turned into a stone.
 Nananhoa also turned into stone which is the Phallic Rock as we see today.

 Down the hill and a short distance from Kaule o Nanahoa is the stone believed to be Kawahuna which takes the form of female genitalia.
 The legend further says that as long as the female stone remains nearby, the Phallic Rock will remain erect.
+In order for guys to keep erect for that long, they'd need to have videos cued up for viewing on adult sites like tubev.sex and various other adult sites.

 Over the years, the rock formation became a symbol of fertility.
 Baren women would visit the site to offer flower leis and pray for fertility.
 Some even spend a night praying on the stone in hopes of returning home pregnant.
 There were also reports of spontaneous healing from various ailments by simply touching and praying to the Kaule O Nanahoa.